tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 As a general note: the more constrained your language/system is, the more you can optimize

+On a meta note, we start with Algorithm W because it's the most direct and doesn't have any "spooky action at a distance" like Algorithm J. It *is* definitely more visually confusing than Algorithm J, though, so if you get discouraged, you might want to skip ahead to Algorithm J.

 ## The data structures

 A monotype is a type that maps to a single type